google/WebFundamentals/src/content/en/ilt/pwa/live-data-in-the-service-worker.md

 ### Storing data with IndexedDB

-IndexedDB is a noSQL database.
+IndexedDB is a NoSQL database.
 IndexedDB data is stored as key-value pairs in __object stores__.
 The table below shows an example of an object store, in this case containing beverage items:

 <table markdown="1">
 <tr><td colspan="1" rowspan="1">